You can test your internet download and upload speeds from the Google Home app or Google Wifi app.

 |3 Mbps and up||A little slow||Stream a standard definition video on one device.|

-|Under 3 Mbps||Not so great||Web browsing should be fine, but videos could load slowly.|
+|Under 3 Mbps||Not so great||Web browsing should be fine, but videos may load slowly.|

 This measures how fast your network can send data to a server.
-Upload speed is particularly important for online gaming, video or voice calls, and uploading large files like videos to YouTube or backing up photos.
+Upload speed is important for online gaming, video or voice calls, and uploading large files like videos to YouTube or backing up photos.
 This is measured in megabits-per-second (Mbps).

-Overall performance also depends on Internet speed
+Overall performance also depends on internet speed

 You can have the best router in the world, but if the internet connection provided by your ISP is slow, you’ll still have slow performance.